Frequently Asked Scholarship Questions

 Superscores or recalculated ACT scores using subset scores from multiple exams will not be accepted.

 Report the scores to us!
 You can always report subsequent raised ACT or SAT scores to us prior to the February 28 deadline.
+The national February ACT exam will be the last results accepted for scholarship consideration.

 Yes.
 If you are awarded a scholarship in March, you will be expected to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be completed from January of your graduation year through spring.
 Remember that in order to receive state-funded scholarships like the Arkansas Academic Challenge/Lottery Scholarship, you will have to complete the FAFSA anyway.
 To be considered for lottery-funded awards, you should complete the universal application for Arkansas state scholarship programs.
 The current posted deadline for high school seniors is June 1.